 A 4 point scale allows you to differentiate between 'could be better' and 'needs real improvement' as well as 'this was good' and 'wow this was amazing'.

 A 5 point scale gives you what the 4 point scale does but will give you 3 as a middle option.
-Sometimes a ticket wasn't quite good or quite bad but just in the ok.
+Sometimes a conversation wasn't quite good or quite bad but just in the ok.
 This allows you to give a score with this whilst the n/a option does not.